dromologue/ContinuousTransformation/README.md

 This set of practices was developed by me while at GE Capital and has been clarified, extended and further developed at CHEF Software with contributions by Richard Nixon, Scott Russell, Michael Goetz, John Martin and Jeff Hackert.
 While it is the basis of a commercial services offering at CHEF it is free to use with attribution and the hope is that others will extend it, improve it and share alike based on their practice.

+Please submit a pull request with the addition of your name to the Contributors.md file to lodge your support.

 + A storyboard for components referenced in this approach is to be found [here](https://trello.com/b/yGs6RKhm).
 Please send an [an email](mailto:dromologue@gmail.com) to request access to the Trello board.
 + An overview of primary content is held at the wiki [here](https://github.com/dromologue/BeingContinuous/wiki).